(Also known as "The Virtual Conductor", or "Der Virtuelle Dirigent")

-This system was designed for the HOUSE OF MUSIC VIENNA.
-It was opened to the public on Nov 27, 2009.
-It replaced our original PO1 exhibit installed there in 2000, which had been used by 1.5 million visitors since, making it the most successful station in the house, and a top tourist attraction.
+This significantly upgraded version was again designed for the HOUSE OF MUSIC VIENNA.
+It opened to the public on Nov 27, 2009.
+It replaced our original PO1 exhibit installed there in 2000, which had been used by 1.5 million visitors since, making it the most successful exhibit in the museum, and a top Vienna tourist attraction.

 Using an infrared baton, visitors can conduct the Vienna Philharmonic by controlling speed, volume, and the emphasis of different instrument sections.
 The new system features

 - the MICON electronic music stand that shows the score, highlighting the current position and emphasized instrument section, and turning pages in a 3D animation,

 - six new recordings of the orchestra in full HD video,

 - greatly improved conducting fidelity, giving visitors the tightest control over the orchestra of all our systems, including the ability to stop conducting for a fermata,

 - our PhaVoRIT continuous real-time high-quality audio stretching,